Talbot County, Maryland: 18th century

-Founding Father John Dickinson was born in Trappe in 1732.
+19th century

 The abolitionist Frederick Douglass was born into slavery near Tuckahoe Creek around 1817 or 1818.

+In 1869, one of the only Mammoths found in Maryland was discovered in the County.

+By the mid-1880s, two all-black settlements, Unionville and Copperville, had been established along the Miles River neck.

+20th century

 The first established hospital on the Eastern Shore was near McDaniel at Dr. Absolom Thompson farm, the old Mary's Delight Farm.

+In 1962, a CIA safehouse along St. Michaels Road housed Francis Gary Powers when the Soviets released him after he was shot down over the Soviet Union.
+The house was sold by the government in 1983 and 1989 and is now private property.

 The county has a number of properties on the National Register of Historic Places.

 Great Seal symbology

 The Great Seal of Talbot County was adopted on July 26, 1966.
 The design reflects the Talbot coat of arms, chosen due to the county's namesake, Grace Talbot, daughter of George Calvert, 1st Baron Baltimore.

 The seal features a rampant lion gules on a silver shield.
 Its background is purpure, a color assigned to Talbot County in 1694 by Maryland's royal governor, Sir Francis Nicholson.
 It bears the inscription, "The Great Seal of Talbot County Maryland" along the edge.
 Below the lion is the Latin motto, Tempus Praeteritum Et Futurum, meaning "Times, Past and Future."